Known from the time of the Roman Empire more than 2000 years ago.

-After the PHYLLOXERA EPIDEMIC in the 1870's which devasted vineyards across Europe, the Malbec practically disappeared from France.
-It was mostly replaced by Merlot, wich rippened earlier.
+After the PHYLLOXERA EPIDEMIC in the 1870's which devastated vineyards across Europe, Malbec practically disappeared from France.
+It was mostly replaced by Merlot, as it ripened earlier.

-Malbec Rennaissance in the 1990’s by Nicolás Catena Zapata and his Catena Argentine Malbec.
+Malbec Renaissance in the 1990’s by Nicolás Catena Zapata and his Catena Argentine Malbec.